Last Updated on January 19, 2023 by Pinpoint 250

-The one step missing from the French press method is the paper filter.
+The one-step missing from the French press method is the paper filter.

 The Similarities Between the Two Methods

-Both methods are quite simple to use.
+Both methods are pretty simple to use.
 Put the coffee grounds in the bottom of the container, fill it with hot water, stir the coffee grounds and water, let the mixture sit for 4-5 minutes, then push the plunger down and pour.